juxhouse/bela-resources/CodeSynchronization.md

 Your updated source will appear in the Sources screen: `BELA Main Menu > Sources`.

-You can also search (🔍) BELA for elements (classes, functions, methods, etc) that are present in the source you just updated.
+You can now search (🔍) BELA for elements (classes, functions, methods, etc) that are present in the source you just updated.

 If you have any trouble, please [contact us](/README.md#contact-us).